gkrm970/Python/language/interviews/fast_api.md

 ### Difference between FastAPI and Django?

 ### Difference between FastAPI and Flask?
+1. Focus and Performance:

+FastAPI: Designed for building high-performance APIs, prioritizing speed and efficiency.
+It's built on Starlette and Pydantic, leveraging asynchronous programming and type hints for optimization.
+Flask: Versatile microframework for web applications and APIs, offering flexibility and ease of use.
+Its performance is generally good, but not as optimized as FastAPI for API-specific tasks.

+2. Development Style:

+FastAPI: Emphasizes strict type annotations and data validation, promoting code clarity and reducing runtime errors.
+Flask: Allows more flexibility in coding style, with optional type hints and manual validation.

+3. Features:

+FastAPI:
+Automatic data validation and documentation
+Built-in support for OpenAPI (Swagger UI)
+Dependency injection
+Background tasks with Celery integration
+Security features like OAuth2
+Flask:
+Wide range of extensions for various functionalities Flexible for different use cases

+4. Community and Ecosystem:

+Flask: Larger and more established community with extensive resources and third-party libraries.
+FastAPI: Growing community and ecosystem, but still relatively new compared to Flask.
+When to Choose Which:

+FastAPI is generally a better choice for:

+Building high-performance REST APIs
+Projects prioritizing speed and data validation
+Teams comfortable with type annotations and modern Python features Flask is often preferred for:

+Rapid prototyping and experimentation
+Small-scale web applications
+Projects requiring high flexibility and customization Teams less familiar with type annotations or preferring a less strict approach In summary:

+FastAPI excels in API development with its focus on speed, type safety, and automation.
+Flask offers versatility for diverse web projects, valuing flexibility and ease of use.
+The best choice depends on your specific project requirements, team preferences, and development style.

 ### How does FastAPI handle requests and responses?
 FastAPI uses the ASGI(asynchronous server gateway interface) standard to handle requests